mBialczak/simpleARKANOID/README.md

    - class ImageInitializer,
    - class TTFinitializer.

-   In file AudioMixer.hpp:
+   In file AudioMixer.hpp: class MixOpener

-   - class MixInitializer,
-   - class MixOpener

 3. CRITERION: The project uses scope / Resource Acquisition Is Initialization (RAII) where appropriate.

    In class AudioMixer:

-   - usage of helper RAII classes MixInitializer and MixOpener,
+   - usage of helper RAII class MixOpener,
    - usage of std::unique_ptr with custom deleter stored in data member \_sound_effects (the unique_ptr's are initialized in the constructor and stored in the member unordered map).

    In class Game: